adeosunabdulsamad/Financepay-Solo/README.md

 - **GitHub Pages**: Hosting of the landing page.

 ## How to Access
 - The landing page is hosted on GitHub Pages.
-You can visit it here: [Landing Page URL](https://username.github.io/repository-name).
+You can visit it here: [Landing Page URL](https://adeosunabdulsamad.github.io/Financepay-Solo/).
-- The deployed FinancePal Solo application is accessible here: [Deployed App URL](https://deployedapp.com).

 ## Project Inspiration